XandraV/hieroglyp-image-classifier/README.md

 ## Installation

-Clone the master branch and then run the following scripts in the project directory:
+Clone the master branch and then run the following scripts from the hieroglyph-react folder:

 - `npm install` - to install relevant dependencies

 - `npm start` - start the react app

-You will need to have the latest version of Python 3, pip and Flask installed on your machine.
-[Here](https://flask.palletsprojects.com/en/1.1.x/installation/) you can find the official guide on how to set up a flask server.
+You will need to have the latest version of [Python 3](https://www.python.org/downloads/), [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/) and [Tensorflow](https://www.tensorflow.org/install/) installed on your machine.

+You can install the relevant dependencies by running the following scripts:
+- `pip install Flask` - to install Flask

+- `pip3 install pillow` - to install PIL(Python Imaging Library)

+- `pip install flask-cors` - to install a Flask extension for handling Cross Origin Resource Sharing

+- `pip install tensorflow` - to install TensorFlow

+- `pip install tensorflow-hub` - to install TensorFlow Hub

+- `python app.py` - to start the flask server from app/backend folder

 ## Resources